MONISHARAJPUT/THE-GREAT-INDIAN-RASOI/README.md

 # THE-GREAT-INDIAN-RASOI
-Static website designed using HTML5 and CSS
+Static webpage designed using HTML5 and CSS